OFFTKP/felix86/docs/how-to-use.md

 > Currently the emulator is only tested on boards with **VLEN=256**

 ## Step 0 - Requirements
-You need a RISC-V board with `rv64gv` extensions. **RVV 1.0** is necessary.
+You need a RISC-V board with `rv64gvb` extensions. **RVV 1.0** is necessary.

 To run the installation script, you'll need the following programs:
 ```
-curl tar unzip sudo bash
+curl tar unzip sudo bash jq
 ```
 They are installed by default in most distributions.